-Beginning with the 2020-2021 academic year, all domestic students are required to provide proof of health insurance annually.
+All domestic students are required to provide proof of health insurance annually.
 Students who do not have adequate health insurance coverage will be enrolled in a UnitedHealthcare Student Resources Insurance Company plan.
-The premium for this plan is currently \$1,643 per academic year, charged to the fall semester tuition invoice.
+The premium for this plan is currently \$1,755 per academic year, charged to the fall semester tuition invoice.
+Students should anticipate a modest increase in insurance premium cost each academic year.
 Students will have to provide proof of coverage or purchase the plan described above each and every year of their enrollment at Wabash.
 Detailed information can be found here.

-Also beginning with the 2020-2021 academic year, all students are required to pay a \$250 Housing Deposit.
+All new students are required to pay a \$250 Housing Deposit.
 This one-time payment will be refunded after graduation or withdrawal from the College, provided no damages occurred in the student's living unit/s.
 Questions about the Housing Deposit should be sent to the Business Office.